Clothworkers' South 3.08

 PECI3700 Independent Research Project

-Elsewhere at the university, she teaches for LEAP (Leeds Excellence in the Arts Programme), running seminars in language and conflict, national identity, and the #TakeaKnee protests in the US.
-For the Researcher Training Hub (part of ODPL at Leeds) she runs workshops on qualitative research methods, specifically interviews.
+Elsewhere at the university, I teach for LEAP (Leeds Excellence in the Arts Programme), running seminars in language and conflict, national identity, and the #TakeaKnee protests in the US.
+For the Researcher Training Hub (part of ODPL at Leeds) I run workshops on qualitative research methods, specifically interviews.

 Member of Faculty Research Ethics Committee